The Vape Town guide to nicotine strength

-The nicotine strength for e-liquid is noted as the number of milligrams (mg) of nicotine per millilitre (ml) of liquid in a single bottle.
+The nicotine strength for e-liquids with nicotine is noted as the number of milligrams (mg) of nicotine per millilitre (ml) of liquid in a single bottle.
 For example, a 10ml bottle of 3 mg nicotine vape liquid would have 30 mg of nicotine (3mg x 10ml).

 The Tobacco Products Directive (TPD), which came into force in the UK in May 2017, restricts e-liquid to a nicotine strength of 20 mg/ml or under.
 You can find about more about the TPD regulations here.